alaffin12/stackedit/Caught by Stradh.md

 However they are addictive.
 The morning after you eat one roll a DC 10+2*(Total Number of Pies Eaten Lifetime) Constitution Save.
 If they fail they become first level addicts:

 *First Level Addict*: First level addict have a general -1 to all attack rolls and skill checks.
 They can remedy this by eating a pie (but gain no other benefits from the pie except alleviating this).
-If they go 24 hours without eating a pie, they lose this statu
+If they go 24 hours without eating a pie, they lose this status.
+Otherwise if they eat a pie during the day the next morning they must make a DC 12+2*(Total Number of Pies Eaten Lifetime) Constitution Save or progress to a second level addict.

+*Second Level Addict*:
 ### Drink in Barovia
 Almost all alcohol in Barovia is wine or wine-based, and almost all wine is made by the Martikov family (some is brought in by Vistani traders).
 A description of the Martikov family wines is below: